 In March 2013 we announced the 87 projects awarded a share of £17.8 million for the second round of the Strategic support fund, a programme focusing on any gaps (geographical or otherwise) or development opportunities across the sector.

-Museum development fund
+Museum development grants programme

 We are also supporting a programme of national museum development support for smaller museums totalling £3 million per year.
 This has provided a network of nine providers across the country, in most cases run out of Major partner museums.